 A majority of the members of the Committee shall constitute a quorum for the transaction of business.
-No action or recommendation of the Committee shall be valid and binding unless at least three (3) members of the Board concur therein.
+No action or recommendation of the Committee, even if a quorum of three (3) members is present, shall be valid and binding unless at least three (3) present members concur therein.
 A tie vote shall constitute denial of the motion.